AbdurRehmanKhan-ARK/chronic-wound-fusion/README.md

 | `pressure`    | Pressure ulcer (bed sore)                          |
 | `surgical`    | Surgical wound                                     |

 **In plain language:** three experienced "specialist" models each look at the photo and give an opinion (six probabilities each).
-A small fourth network -  the **gating network** -  acts as a coordinator: it reads all three opinions and learns which specialist to trust more for _this particular image_.
+A small fourth network, the **gating network**, acts as a coordinator: it reads all three opinions and learns which specialist to trust more for _this particular image_.
 The coordinator's answer becomes the final classification.

 Why an ensemble?
 Different architectures make different mistakes.
-A coordinator that weighs them per image can outperform any fixed combination -  and this repository contains the experimental proof (Section 5.3).
+A coordinator that weighs them per image can outperform any fixed combination, and this repository contains the experimental proof (Section 5.3): on the harder merged training data of the final round, every fixed combination lost accuracy while the learned gate held its ground.

 ## 2. How the system works